ragng-dohng/cse15l-lab-reports/lab-2-report.md

     ![screenshot-2](screenshot-2.png)

+    - When the first string request `http://localhost:4000/add-message?s=My%20name` comes in, the 'handleRequest()' method is called taking in the url `new URI("http://localhost:4000/add-message?s=My%20name")`.
+The ArrayList 'str_list', initially empty, now has has its first element as parameter[1], extracted via `url.getQuery().split("=")` and the nested-if condition.
+Note that the `url.getQuery()` extracts the part that follows the `?` (the query component) of the url and then the `split("=")` method splits into substrings whatever is separated by the `=`.
+Because space characters are not allowed in urls, the path was auto-filled with the url-encoding for the space character `%20`, so that "My name" is interpreted as a single string.

 Notice that, in the code, the outputs of the first and second screenshots resulted from method `handleRequest()` which takes in the 'URI url'.
 Then, it enters the `else` statement and concatenates the incoming string request to the, if any, previously concatenated string requests, each separated by a newline `\n` in the variable `result`.

 *note: Screenshot below shows java commands to launch the server locally.
 Use Ctrl-C in the terminal to stop the server from running.*

     ![java-commands](java-commands.png)